jmatth11/db_listener/README.md

 This was driven by the desire to debug DB changes easier for local development.

 This program also spins up a small server that allows for a websocket connection to get updates on the DB notifications.
+You can find a default implementation [here](https://github.com/jmatth11/db_listener_web)

 ## Demo